g00364787/52167project/README.md

 The program in this directory was written using SPYDER 3.2.4 from the Anaconda package.
 PYTHON 3.6.3  64bits, Qt5.6.2, PyQt5 5.6 on Windows

-Please see the file 'project-log.txt' for a description of the activites during this project.
+Please see the file 'python-project-log.txt' for a description of the activites during this project.

 To run the project :   run the PYTHON source code file  gmit--project.py Please ensure that the CSV file 'iris.csv' is in the same directory as the PYTHON source file.